Existing Regional Contracts

 Processing of Garden Organics and Wood and Timber Contract

-fifteen (15) member NetWaste Councils participate in this regional contract which serves to chip garden organic material and produce a mulch product for Councils.
+Seventeen (17) member NetWaste Councils participate in this regional contract which serves to chip garden organic material and produce a mulch product for Councils.
 The mulch product can then be reused by Councils whether through simple mulching practices or composting operations.
-The existing contract commenced 15 October 2014 and is held by Davis Earthmoving and Quarrying Pty Ltd. It is a 2 year initial contract with possible extension options available.
+We are entering into a new contract with Ausshredding Pty Ltd. for 2019.
+It is a 2 year initial contract with possible extension options available.

-Since 2006, 381,483 cubic metres of garden organic and wood timber material has been chipped and diverted from landfill.
+Since 2006, 555375 cubic meters of garden organic and wood timber material has been chipped and diverted from landfill.

 Central Regional Domestic Waste and Recycling Contract